Fabric Commands

 jdbc:fabric://[localhost:5124]?user=admin&password=admin&timeout=0&sync=off&auto_mdb_scope=true

-This can be used when external systems (such as BI) that are not familiar with the Fabric syntax, are connecting to Fabric.
+This can be used when external systems (such as BI) that are not familiar with Fabric syntax connect to Fabric.
 The delimiter can be either & or ;.

 Fabric Setting — Cluster Level